compsciencelab/torchmd-exp/README.md

 This repository contains:

-    * Instructions to build the datasets associated with the paper.
+- Code for training and evaluating neural network potentials
-    * Code for training and evaluating the Neural Network Potentials
+- Instructions to download datasets and trained models
-    * Tutorials for using the code and resources
+- Tutorials for using the code and resources

 Yaml file used for the simulation: